smart-data-models/dataModel.Battery/StorageBatteryDevice/doc/spec.md

   }
 }
 ```
-#### StorageBattery NGSI-LD key-values Example
+#### StorageBatteryDevice NGSI-LD key-values Example
-Here is an example of a StorageBattery in JSON-LD format as key-values.
+Here is an example of a StorageBatteryDevice in JSON-LD format as key-values.
 This is compatible with NGSI-LD when  using `options=keyValues` and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:StorageBatteryDevice:StorageBatteryDevice:MNCA-SBD-T1-G0-027",